 #8 – Declaration

-Distributing and evaluating returned PQQ’S
+Distributing and evaluating returned RFIs

-If you have used PQQ’s in the past, you most likely sent it out via phone or emails to suppliers that you’ve worked with before.
+If you have used RFIs in the past, you most likely sent it out via phone or emails to suppliers that you’ve worked with before.
 Both methods require a member of your team to communicate directly with the supplier and they must assess their responses manually.
 Alternatively, you can use a sourcing platform, which will do all the hard work for you.